 Angela Vincent

 Angela Vincent is a Sustainability Project Manager for VHB, Inc. based in Watertown, MA.
 In this role, Angela works with over 60 communities, primarily in New York and Massachusetts, to support and advance their climate protection and sustainability efforts.
-Angela is working with the Climate Smart Communities program to provide technical assistance such as trainings, resource guides, in-person guidance, and webinars to local governments in the Capital District and Mid-Hudson Region.
-In Massachusetts she is coordinating the public outreach for and development of the Greenfield Sustainable Master Plan in Greenfield, MA.
-As a volunteer, Angela is the Chair of the Lowell Green Restaurant Certification Program, which she helped to create in 2011 and is a Board Member for the American Planning Association.
+Angela is working with the Climate Smart Communities program to provide technical assistance such as training, resource guides, in-person guidance, and webinars to local governments in the Capital District and Mid-Hudson Region.
+In Massachusetts, she is coordinating the public outreach for and development of the Greenfield Sustainable Master Plan in Greenfield, MA.
+As a volunteer, Angela is the Chair of the Lowell Green Restaurant Certification Program, which she helped to create in 2011, and is a Board Member of the American Planning Association.